What is sterilization?

 - Made to heat and humidify the product to a stable temperature

 - Moisture content before it is placed in the chamber

 The next step is to add the material that is to be cleaned.
-During the ongoing process the following is watched closely:
+During the ongoing process, the following is closely monitored:

 - Time of exposure

 - The humidity of the gas